cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL02.md

 For more detail about technical and resources pre-required to support by this type of resources infrastructure, consult the [system and tools prerequisites documentation](../systems-and-tools-prerequisites.md).

+# COMPONENTS & GUIDELINES
+Technical documentations are available to present in detail the administration procedures that allow to install and to manage the __infrastructures elements involved__ into CYDEL 02.

+The configuration instructions are helping to deploy and to manage the systems (e.g hardware, virtualized components, tooling, network) for help the system deployer and/or infrastructure administrator.

+## NETWORK INFRASTRUCTURE

+## SUPPORT INFRASTRUCTURE
+This area of technical components and/or services are dedicated to support the other environments as tools (e.g Continuous Delivery of application components on environment) and shared services (e.g virtualization systems and containers management):

+## DEVELOPMENT INFRASTRUCTURE

+## VALIDATION INFRASTRUCTURE

+## SIMULATION INFRASTRUCTURE

+## PRODUCTION INFRASTRUCTURE

 #
 [Back To Home](../README.md)